adblockradio/webradio-metadata/README.md

 ![Demo webserver snapshot](test-server/res/web-interface.png)

 ## Usage in browser
 This project uses Node.JS scripts and a JS web interface.
 Note the Node scripts cannot be put in the web interface, because some of the urls fetched do not have the CORS HTTP header ```Access-Control-Allow-Origin: *```.
 Ressource loading would be blocked by the browser.
-It might still work for the radios with the property ```corsEnabled: true``` in the results.

 ## Compatible webradios
 * Belgium - Bel-RTL